Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 - Consider sending aggregate DMARC reports to domain owners regarding messages received.

 Historically, network traffic between mail servers was unencrypted, leaving it vulnerable to interception or modification in transit.
-Over time, a number of protocols have emerged to support the encryption of email traffic in transit.
+Over time, several protocols have emerged to support the encryption of email traffic in transit.

 In 2002, the Simple Mail Transfer Protocol (SMTP) was extended to support opportunistic encryption via a STARTTLS command.
 You should configure your organization’s MTAs to support and request the use of STARTTLS.
-However, an attacker in a privileged network position can prevent the delivery of this command, limiting the effectiveness of this approach.
+However, an attacker in a privileged network position can prevent the delivery of this command, potentially limiting the effectiveness of this approach in some cases.

 DANE was introduced in 2012 to allow system owners to bind transport layer security (TLS) certificates to domain names, without relying on a central certificate authority.
 To address the limitations of STARTTLS, RFC 7672: SMTP Security via Opportunistic DANE TLS describes the application of DANE to SMTP traffic, which allows system owners to require that traffic to their domain’s mail servers be encrypted.